captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 and I need you to promise me
 ---
-that you are gonna do that for her?
+that you can do that for her?
 ---
 OK?
 ---